 Locally hosted systems can require a lot of investment as they need servers to run on, hard drives for storage, backup and recovery plans and resource to support all of this.
 Add the cost of licenses and your monthly CRM cost is suddenly one of your biggest outgoings.

 Cloud-based systems remove the need for all of the above infrastructure.
 In most cases all consultants need is access to a web browser and an internet connection meaning they can potentially less powerful computers, reducing costs but still achieving the same results.
 Furthermore hosting, security and backups are all taken care of.

 Licensing is an area you should take some time to understand and consider the impact on your business.
 While you might be able to purchase the software for a reasonable fee or even be given it, licensing is where the software companies look to make their money.

 Some systems only allow batches of licenses to be purchased, so where you might only need one you’ve got to purchase 10.
 Others might give you an initial license but charge more for future additions.

 Find out early the cost of adding users to avoid any shocks in the future.

 Parsing of CVs is a key feature of many recruitment CRMs but it is worth checking out the quality of the data that can be captured before committing to use.
-For example, extracting a name a job title is ok but a name, job title, location and career summary is even better.
-Some third parties offer CV parsing that can be plugged into a CRM and are worth considering if your business is to extract the full value of each CV.
+For example, extracting a name from a job title is ok but a name, job title, location and career summary are even better.
+Some third parties offer CV parsing that can be plugged into a CRM and is worth considering if your business is to extract the full value of each CV.